-Due to the current Coronavirus (COVID-19) situation our Group Exercise Classes have been suspended until further notice.
+Due to the current Coronavirus (COVID-19) situation our regular Group Exercise Classes have been suspended until further notice.

-We encourage patients to book an appointment with their Physio to develop an individualised home-based exercise program.
+In the mean-time, we encourage patients to book an appointment with their Physio to develop an individualised home-based exercise program.

 Alternatively, appointments can be a one-on-one session in the Exercise Area where the physical distancing rules can be adhered to and equipment can be sanitized before and after use.